shmalish/CISMP/Core Concepts.md

 Defence in depth and breath is a strategy to leverage security to provide redundancy, to buy time to detect and enact a response and to span the wide reaching end points and variety of security systems to provide a timely synchronised response.

+### AAA
+Authentication (verify the identity of a person), authorisation (verify the persons has the correct permissions to access something) and accounting (recording the persons access by logging their activities) .

+# IAAA framework
+## Identity
+Information that unambiguously distinguishes one entity from another one in a given domain.

+Creating unique usenames.
+Not sharing usernames.
+Unique system to make sure it's all unique.

+Your username is the identity by which the system can account for your actions.
+Identities are used to uniquely name system processes so that the system can establish which processes are performing which tasks.

+## Authentication
+The provision of assurance that a claimed characteristic of an entity is correct.
+	A user logs into a system with a username and password.
+	Device authentication, a smart card authenticated to a card reader.

+> The most common form of an entity being authenticated is that of a user but it may be a system process, remote computer, or a web service.

+> ID&A --> identity and authentication

+If you claim to be an entity, you must identify yourself via authentication to prove you are who you say you are.

+## Access control and authorisation

+This is a means to ensure that access to assets is authorised and restricted based on business and security requirements.

+Rules to decide whether to grant access to requests

+Access rights allow authorised users to perform only authorised actions.

+> A means to ensure that access to assets is authorised and restricted based on business and security requirements

+To authorise is to define an access policy so the system can decide whether access request from authenticated entities are granted or denied.

+> Example, system authorises HR staff to access employee records but normal users can't.

+## Logging

+>  Records actions that are recorded and can be tracked back to the party responsible, whether things a user does to an object is recorded.

+Looking at the audit trail is helpful when things fail.
+I.e seeing what time a stock trader performed a large trade, where and how.

+An audit log is a document that records an event in an information technology system.
+Entries usually include destination, source address, timestamp and user login information.

+## Audit

+> Systematic, independant and documented process for obtaining audit evidence and evaluating it objectively to determine the extent to which the audit criteria are fulfilled.

+- Shwoing the files opened or software executed
+- Physical security check

+Closely associated with accountability and in reality has a wide scope.
+Checking that processes, policies and procedures are followed.
+Checking security controls are functioning as expected and inspecting audit trails within computer systems to establish what actions given users were performing.

+I.e details of what files were opened or who executed a particular software application

+Check that the team is following physical security procedures for controlling access to your secure data centre.

+## IAAA process and accountability

+> Accountability is the ability to hold individuals, groups, companies and other organisations accountable for their actions.
+To help deter malicious or risky behaviour.

+Ensures that the actions of an entity may be traced uniquely to the entity.

+IAAA - Identification, authentication, authorisation, accountability/auditing